Painful intelligence: What AI can tell us about human suffering: Letting go and relaxation as unifying principles

 An important point about letting go is that it circumvents the paradox of wanting not to want anything.
-If meditators want to reduce of desires, they can be seen as wanting not to want, which may sound impossible.
+If meditators want to reduce desires, they can be seen as wanting not to want, which may sound impossible.
 This apparent paradox in Buddhist philosophy has been pointed out by a number of authors: since wanting not to want is a form of wanting, how could one possibly get rid of wanting by such wanting?
-The paradox is actually so obvious that even the Buddha himself, as well as his immediate disciples, were confronted with claims that his system is inherently paradoxical.
-Thinking of the mental process of Buddhist training as letting go, and as reduction, should largely resolve this paradox of seemingly wanting not to want.
-Letting go conveys a reprogramming that reduces mental activity instead of introducing a new desire.\footnote{A detailed resolution of this paradox also needs to look at how the meditation practice changes in time, over a time span of many years.
-Initially, meditation is based on the desire to reduce suffering, and makes use of the desire to let go.
-But ultimately, you let go of even the desire to be happy, and, paradoxically, of the desire to let go.
-This is not a contradiction since you let go of letting go only after a long practice, so you have let go of other things already.
-The new attitudes and habits required for reducing suffering are now automated in your neural networks and need no effort or explicit desire to operate anymore.
-Note that this is clearly related to the problem of ``aversion towards aversion'' that we considered above in connection with acceptance.
-In a similar vein, \citet{striker2004historical} emphasizes that Pyrrhonian Skeptics did not (actively and purposefully) suspend judgement, as it is sometimes claimed, but rather were unable to arrive at any judgement and gave up any such attempt.
-For a traditional account of how one of the closest disciples of the Buddha replied regarding this paradox, see \SN{51.15}; for a modern philosophical approach that emphasizes letting go, see \citet{herman1979solution}.}
+The paradox is actually so obvious that even the Buddha himself, as well as his immediate disciples, were confronted with claims that his system is inherently paradoxical.\footnote{\SN{51.15}. \citet{dejonckheere2022perceiving} found that social pressure to be happy makes people less happy.} Thinking of the mental process in Buddhist training as letting go, and as reduction, should largely resolve this paradox of seemingly wanting not to want.
+The term ``letting go'' describes a reprogramming that reduces mental activity instead of introducing a new desire.